Wang Zhaoguo

-Wang Zhaoguo (王兆国 (Wáng Zhàoguó); born 14 July 1941) is a retired Chinese politician who came to prominence during the era of Deng Xiaoping.
+Wang Zhaoguo (王兆国 (Wáng Zhàoguó); born 14 July 1941) is a Chinese retired politician who came to prominence during the era of Deng Xiaoping.

 An automobile factory technician by trade, Wang had a long and varied political career, known for having acquired a ministerial-level position at the age of 41.
-Before entering the Politburo of the Chinese Communist Party in 2002, he successively served as the First Secretary of the Communist Youth League, the chief of the party's General Office, Secretary of the Central Secretariat, Governor of Fujian, Head of the United Front Work Department and Vice-Chairman of the CPPCC.
+Before entering the Politburo of the Chinese Communist Party in 2002, he successively served as the first secretary of the Communist Youth League of China, the director of the Party General Office, a secretary of the Central Secretariat, the governor of Fujian, the head of the United Front Work Department and vice chairman of the CPPCC.

 Initially speculated to be a political star and once regarded as the successor of the office of Party General Secretary, Wang's career leveled out after he entered the Politburo of the Chinese Communist Party in 2002.
-In his later years, he served as the head of the All-China Federation of Trade Unions and as a Vice-Chairman of the National People's Congress.
+In his later years, he served as the head of the All-China Federation of Trade Unions and as a vice chairman of the Standing Committee of the National People's Congress.
 He retired in 2013.

 Early life

-Wang Zhaoguo was born in Fengrun County, Hebei in 1941 to a poor family.
+Wang Zhaoguo was born in Fengrun County, Hebei on 14 July 1941 to a poor family.
 He went to school later than his peers due to his family situation.
-He joined the Chinese Communist Party in 1965.
+He joined the Chinese Communist Party (CCP) in 1965.
 He graduated from Harbin Institute of Technology in 1966, specializing in mechanical engineering.
 Between 1966 and 1968, at the height of the Cultural Revolution, Wang awaited assignment.
 Between 1968 and 1971, he worked as a technician at the First Automobile Works in Changchun.
 He then began working as the Communist Youth League leader at a factory owned by the Second Automobile Works (the predecessor to Dongfeng Motor).